dherault/serverless-offline/README.md

 #### corsExposedHeaders

 Used as additional Access-Control-Exposed-Headers header value for responses.
-Delimit multiple values with commas.\
+Delimit multiple values with commas.<br />
 Default: 'WWW-Authenticate,Server-Authorization'

 #### disableCookieValidation